goodeb/LMS_controller/README.md

 Next change the following fields in ``button_defs.json`` to the correct values for your local setup:
 * host : this is the local network IP address for the server.
 If the port is the standard 9000, no additional argument is needed.
 If a non-default port was used in the server setup, then that new value needs to be added into the JSON file as ``"port":xxxx``
 * player : This is the player name that this controller is tied to
-* timezone : Pick your local timezone from the list at http://worldtimeapi.org/timezones.
+* timezone : Pick your local timezone from the list in the file ``tz_data.json``.
 This is used to set the Presto's clock to the correct time during boot up and to get when the clock changes for daylight savings time, if its done in that time zone.

 Other arguments that are optional to change if you want are:
 * night: the time at night when the screen dims.
 Use 24 hour time instead of AM/PM.
 If you want a time that is not on the hour, put this in quotes like "22:30"